What age can I…?

 - You can fly a glider.

-- And you can buy liquor chocolates.
-At last.
+- Another thing you can do at 16 is buy liqueur chocolates.
+At last!

-- You can drive most types of vehicles (with a provisional driving licence and a 21+ adult in the passenger seat who is qualified to drive).
+- 17 is the legal age to learn to drive in the UK (with a provisional driving licence and a 21+ adult in the passenger seat who is qualified to drive).

 - If you pass your driving test, and you’re properly insured, you can get behind the wheel and take to the road on your own.